 Figure 3.
-The circularly averaged SB profile (blue filled dots) of the Ly $\alpha$ nebula is shown as a function of the projected physical distance from J1605-0112.
+The circularly averaged SB profile (blue filled dots) of the Ly α nebula is shown as a function of the projected physical distance from J1605-0112.
 Open blue squares indicate negative values.
-Error bars represent $1\sigma$ errors on the mean SB level measured in a given annulus.
-The SB profile has been extracted using a pseudo-NB image centered at the wavelength corresponding to the Ly $\alpha$ of the quasar, with a fixed width of 38.75Å (see discussion in Sec.
-3.1).
+Error bars represent 1σ errors on the mean SB level measured in a given annulus.
+The SB profile has been extracted using a pseudo-NB image centred at the wavelength corresponding to the Ly α of the quasar, with a fixed width of 38.75 Å (see discussion in Section 3.1).
 The background flux level of the pseudo-NB image is consistent with zero.
-The grey shaded area is an estimate of the $2\sigma$ gaussian noise associated with the SB profiles.
-The pink shaded area is indicative of the 1x1 arcsec2 region used to rescale the empirical PSF models (see Sec.
-2.2.1).

-of the samples as scaling value.
+The grey shaded area is an estimate of the 2σ Gaussian noise associated with the SB profiles.
+The pink shaded area is indicative of the 1×1 arcsec2 region used to rescale the empirical PSF models (see Section 2.2.1). invariant SB units, using the mean redshift of the samples as scaling value.